wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 * In every context, the application displays the nickname for any wallet (if registered).
 * The user can provide a list of strings and filter / flag those nicknames with a valid Open Cardano Wallet Nickname (e.g. by granting read access to the addressbook).

+Nickname registrations must be renewed every year.
+This process can be automated by the wallet app.
 It should be made abundantly clear to all users registering a nickname that this solution compromises privacy.

 No existing protocols must be modified to realize this translation layer.
 To kickstart, at least one free and publicly available constantly updated index must exist.